antirez/adventofcode2022/README.md

 * Day 8 walks data structures using a velocity vector.
 * Day 9 has nothing special.
 Just plain C code to simulate the rope.
 * Day 10 Simple but fun.
 Nothing special.
 Hints at cycles-exact emulation.
+* Day 11 Is an example of how you should not do parsing, assuming tons of stuff about your input.
+The program uses the LCM to avoid overflow.
+Yet I had to change int to long, and I did it brutally in `2.c`, with vim search and replace.